josemanuelmejia/Obsidian/obsidian-history-vault-master/11 labor/Revista/Revista.md

 La defensa de la tierra y del agua como valores fundamentales para la reproducción de la vida humana y biodiversidad, es asumida por el campesinado como clase antagonista y antagónica cuya existencia es amenazada por la expansión de la frontera extractiva minera que destruye los ríos, lagunas, acuíferos y páramos, envenenando la tierra y toda la vida que nace de ella, con múltiples y mortales metales pesados como arsénico, cianuro y mercurio.

+_Historical Materialism_ is an interdisciplinary journal dedicated to exploring and developing the critical and explanatory potential of Marxist theory.
+The journal started as a project at the London School of Economics from 1995 to 1998.
+The advisory editorial board comprises many leading Marxists, including Robert Brenner, Maurice Godelier, Michael Lebowitz, Justin Rosenberg and others.

+Marxism has manifested itself in the late 1990s from the pages of the _Financial Times_ to new work by Fredric Jameson, Terry Eagleton and David Harvey.
+Unburdened by pre-1989 ideological baggage, _Historical Materialism_ stands at the edge of a vibrant intellectual current, publishing a new generation of Marxist thinkers and scholars.

+When submitting a revised manuscript, we insist that two versions of the revised manuscript are submitted.
+The first, to be submitted as a ‘Revised Manuscript (anonymized)’, should be a clean, readable version of the manuscript showing all changes as accepted.
+The second, to be submitted as a ‘Marked Manuscript (anonymized)’, should clearly indicate all deletions and additions by use of the ‘Track Changes’ function in Word.
+If both versions are not submitted, the manuscript may be returned to the author.

+Double-blinded Peer Review
+HIMA uses a double-blind peer review system, which means that manuscript author(s) do not know who the reviewers are, and that reviewers do not know the names of the author(s).
+When you submit your article via Editorial Manager, you will be asked to submit a separate title page which includes the full title of the manuscript, the names and complete contact details of all authors, the abstract, keywords, and any acknowledgement texts.
+This page will not be accessible to the referees.
+All other files (manuscript, figures, tables, etc.) should not contain any information concerning author names, institutions, etc. The names of these files and the document properties should also be anonymized.